madsstoumann/browser-style/ui/text-editor/readme.md

 # Text Editor

 ## Toolbar
 The configuration-object expects a key, `toolbarItems` with value set to a comma-separated list of keys.
 By default, _all_ keys are added.
-To create groups withing the toolbar, add a pipe `|` character.
+To create groups withing the toolbar, add a `&#124;`-character.

 Example:
 ```js